MaxBeauchemin/api-interceptor/README.md

 - `$.X[2]`: value in the third position of the X array
 - `$[*][3]`: value in the fourth position of any positions of the root array
 - `$[*][*]`: value in any position of any positions of the root array

+You can test your path at this handy website - [jsonpath.com](https://jsonpath.com/)